fastrgv/CoTerminalApps/README.md

 # CoTerminalApps

 ## What's new:

+**ver 2.0.4 -- 22sep20**
+* Game-launcher now allows (return)-key to select, uses improved colors.

 **ver 2.0.3 -- 23jun20**
-* Added game-launcher apps:  winterm.bat, macterm.sh, gnuterm.sh.

-**ver 2.0.2 -- 17jun20**
-* Enhanced keystroke robustness;
-* Enhanced puzzle coloring;

-**ver 2.0.1 -- 10jun20**
-* Fixed blank screen problems due to coding error.

-**ver 2.0.0 -- 15may20**
-* Added Sound!
-* Added Frogger!
-* Made sure EXEs run from their own directory, as well as the top-level directory.
-* Replaces/superceeds: MiniPacman, TermFrogger, & TerminalApps.

-**ver 1.2.4 -- 31aug19**
-* Refined redraws for speed & correctness;  minimized cls.
+* All apps are now launched using a single command.

 ===============================================================
 ## Introduction

+CoTerminalApps is a collection of non-graphical, colored-ascii-character puzzles & games that run in a commandline terminal on msWindows, OS-X and Gnu/Linux.
 Now with sound but still extremely portable.

-CoTerminalApps contains colored-ascii-character games that run in a commandline terminal on msWindows, OS-X and Gnu/Linux.

-Now with runtime-priority control of console terminal, if needed.
+Has runtime-priority control of console terminal, if needed.

-They can also be rebuilt after installing the GNAT GPL Ada compiler.
+Rebuildable using the free GNAT GPL Ada compiler.

-The only difference from TerminalApps is the use of the gnat library gnatcoll to enable colored characters, which makes many games/puzzles easier to understand.

 Includes rpn(calculator), cpac(Pacman), cfrog(Frogger) and 10 puzzle games that use ascii characters only:  crush(rush-hour), cslid(klotski), c7(flat7), caz(flatAZ), csok(sokoban), chio(hole-in-one), chio4(hole-in-one+4), c9(nine), cdd(dirty-dozen), cpan(panama);

+See a visual of the 10 puzzles in the image "./puzzles.png".

 Keyboard setup is important.
 You should have a short key-delay and fast repeat rate setting.